 The median cost represents the middle ground between the high and low ends of nursing care expenses.
-Here’s how the national median cost of nursing care compares, according to Genworth’s 2018 Cost of Care Study:
+Here’s how the national median cost of nursing care services compare, according to Genworth’s 2021 Cost of Care Survey:

 Nursing home care is for people who need a high level of care around the clock.
 Nursing home costs can cover:

 It’s important to keep in mind that nursing home care isn’t always a permanent situation.
 While some elderly residents are permanent, others may stay in a nursing home temporarily while recovering from a surgery or serious illness.